aidanbae123/ThinkPad-E14-Hackintosh-gen-4-AMD/README.md

     - If you have 8GB RAM, it is not recommended to upgrade to 4GB
     - This option is under Config/Display in the ThinkPad BIOS
 - Recommended: Change CPU name to actual CPU using @corpnewt's [CPU-name](https://github.com/corpnewt/CPU-Name)
-- OPTIONAL: Remove Ryzen power management as it can cause some instability